Board of Directors

 Email Suzanne

-Email the Northeast Representatives
+Email the Rockies Region Representatives

 Photograph of Holly Steinke, presenting as a white female with short brown hair with red highlights.
 She is smiling.

-Holly Steinke
+Holly Steinke (Colorado)

 Holly has an A.A.S. in Interpreter Preparation from Front Range Community College in Colorado and a B.A. in American History with an emphasis in secondary education from the University of Northern Colorado.